- A Brief Intro To C++ & Its History

 - C++ is a statically typed language, which means that the data types of variables are declared at compile time.
 In comparison, Java is a dynamically typed language, which means that the data types of variables are declared at runtime.

-- Memory management is manual in C++, i.e. it’s the responsibility of the programmer to manually allocate and deallocate memory.
+- Memory management is manual in C++, i.e., it’s the programmer's responsibility to manually allocate and deallocate memory.
 In Java, memory management is done by the JVM, which performs garbage collection to free memory.

 - C++ is generally faster than Java, but it’s less portable compared to Java language.
 Java also has a larger ecosystem of libraries and frameworks.